 Full isolation technologies like pixel-pushing are inherently non-porous because they prevent users from interacting directly with any website code.
-They therefore offer far more comprehensive security.
+All web content is transformed into a harmless video stream of pixels.
+These Web Isolation technologies therefore offer far more comprehensive security.

-- Security-conscious enterprises will want to look for the improved protection and transparency that full Web Isolation offers. - If you're interested in partial isolation solutions, make sure your provider can offer transparency around how their transcoding works and what website code it lets through to users.
+- Security-conscious enterprises will want to look for the improved protection and transparency that full Web Isolation offers. - When auditing the use of a partial isolation solution, make sure the provider can offer transparency around how their transcoding works and what website code it lets through to users.
+Otherwise, the enterprise is incurring an unknown level of risk despite the use of a Web Isolation solution.